 Gamers Club was created to provide a way for people at Mesalands Community College who enjoy gaming to meet others with similar interests.
 "Gamers," in this case, is defined as the diverse multi-player games that are separate from traditional sports activities.
-These include, but are not limited to: role playing, card games, collectible trading card games, board games, multiplayer computer games, and tabletop war games.
+These include, but are not limited to: role playing, card games, collectible trading card games, board games, multi-player computer games, and tabletop war games.

-General Education Development (GED) Club ex-

-ists to raise and distribute funding to assist students in the Adult Basic Education (ABE) program who need financial assistance in paying GED test fees.
+General Education Development (GED) Club exists to raise and distribute funding to assist students in the Adult Basic Education (ABE) program who need financial assistance in paying GED test fees.

-Horse Club has been established to attract prospective students interested in Horses to enroll at Mesalands.
-Allow eligible students to participate in Horse Show competitions as a member of the National Intercollegiate Horse Show Association (IHSA) and to represent Mesalands at IHSA events.
-Increase and maintain the interest of the Mesalands students in the sport of intercollegiate show, horsemanship, and sportsmanship
+Horse Club has been established to attract prospective students interested in horses to enroll at Mesalands and to allow eligible students to participate in Horse Show competitions as a member of the National Intercollegiate Horse Show Association (IHSA) and to represent Mesalands at IHSA events.
+The club increases and maintains the interest of the Mesalands students in the sport of intercollegiate show, horsemanship, and sportsmanship

-Mesalands Experienced Student Association

-(MESA) is designed to provide support and advocacy to nontraditional students at Mesalands Community College.
+Mesalands Experienced Student Association (MESA) is designed to provide support and advocacy to nontraditional students at Mesalands Community College.
 Membership is open to any Mesalands student who fulfills membership requirements (any undergraduate student who is 24 or older, or any student under 24 who considers him or herself a nontraditional student).